 A dark urban fantasy novel

-Christian’s family have a natural ability to manipulate energy; they aren’t, however, the only witches in the world or even in the area.
+Christian’s family have a natural ability to manipulate energy and to see beings that are usually invisible or at least not perceived as they are.
+They aren’t, however, the only witches in the world or even in the area.
 When his Scottish-born mother wants to return to her family, and her husband and his father decide to go with her, Christian is left as guardian of the house and library that have belonged to their family for generations.

-Throw in a group of witches called the Fellowship, who are firmly convinced that all witches should come under their authority and follow their rules; a subgroup within the Fellowship who feel that the ends justify any means; a few supernatural threats; a friend from another independent witch family, who has a very close past history with a kitsune who says less than she does; Christian’s Dungeons and Dragons gamer group; a young black cat in dire need of a home; and a couple of non-witch friends, and life gets complicated in a hurry.
+Throw in a group of witches called the Fellowship, who are firmly convinced that all witches should come under their authority and above all else stay below the radar; a subgroup within the Fellowship who feel that the ends for the greater good justify any means; a few supernatural threats; a friend from another independent witch family, who has a very close past history with a kitsune who says less than she does; Christian’s Dungeons and Dragons gamer group; a young black cat in dire need of a home; and a couple of non-witch friends, and life gets complicated in a hurry.